T & A (professional wrestling): History

 During a feud with the Acolytes Protection Agency (APA), the two men parodied the team under the name T & APA (Test & Albert Protection Agency).
 As part of this feud, all three members of T & A were supposed to face Bradshaw and Faarooq of the APA and Lita in a six-person tag team match on October 22, at the No Mercy pay-per-view, but T & A attacked the APA backstage, so the match never started.
 They then attacked Lita at ringside until the Hardy Boyz saved her.

-A feud with Holly Cousins (Hardcore, Crash and Molly) followed, and at Survivor Series, the Holly Cousins, with Steve Blackman replacing Hardcore, defeated T & A in a six-person match when Molly pinned Stratus.
+A feud with Holly Cousins (Hardcore, Crash and Molly) followed, and at Survivor Series on November 19, the Holly Cousins, with Steve Blackman replacing Hardcore, defeated T & A in a six-person match when Molly pinned Stratus.

 In December 2000, Albert turned on Test, causing storyline internal injuries which resulted in bleeding from Test's mouth.
 Trish continued to manage Albert for a while, but eventually began a storyline involving Vince McMahon and eventually broke out as a wrestler on her own.
 Albert went on to join X-Pac and Justin Credible in their own stable, X-Factor.
 Test defeated William Regal to win the European title.
 He went on to feud with Eddie Guerrero over the European title before eventually joining The Alliance and later The Un-Americans.

 Test was released in November 2004 and returned in June 2006 and left again in January 2007.
 He died on March 13, 2009, in his Florida apartment.
 Albert was renamed A-Train in 2002 and was later released in November 2004, but returned in March 2012 as Lord Tensai or just Tensai.
 He would become the head coach for the WWE developmental branch in August 2014 for NXT.